anna099/hegel/self-consciousness/3-stoicism-skepticism.md

-dialectics 'is a moment of self-consciousness, to which it does not simply *happen* that the true and the real for it vanishes without its knowing how this comes about'.[^78] That is to say, the real now vanishes because the skeptic *consciously lets* vanish; dialectical overturning is no longer an unconscious side-effect of claiming absolute truth.
+dialectics 'is a moment of self-consciousness, to which it does not simply *happen* that the true and the real for it vanishes without its knowing how this comes about'.[^78] That is to say, the real now vanishes because the skeptic *consciously lets* it vanish; dialectical overturning is no longer an unconscious side-effect of claiming absolute truth.

 #### Disarray, Vertigo and Disorder {#disord}